 1) I suggest, if you want to fully enjoy your Batanes tour, make it 5 to 6 days.
 North Batan and South Batan tours should be visited on one whole day separately so there is no pressure moving from one place to the other.

 2) Stay overnight in Sabtang Island to bask more on its charm.

 3) Visit Itbayat Island and stay for the night too.

 4) You may opt to bike some tourist spots in one day, sit down and savor the moment looking at the picturesque sights.

 5) Land Bank and PNB have ATM machines in Basco.

-6) Cold months to visit is from December to February so bring weather clothes.
+6) Cold months to visit are from December to February so bring weather clothes.

 8) Stargaze at the lighthouse.

-Though our stay was short and we have limited time to fully enjoy the beauty of each spots, I was still thankful of the opportunity.
-Batanes is all about the wonders of getting away from all of the modern comfort of posh facilities, maddening crowd and pesky noise.
+Though our stay was short and we have limited time to fully enjoy the beauty of each spot, I was still thankful for the opportunity.
+Batanes is all about the wonders of getting away from all of the modern comfort of posh facilities, maddening crowd, and pesky noise.
 If it wasn’t for this story, I would not prioritize taking pictures of the view but just feast my eyes in the beauty of Batanes.
 Truly breathtaking.

 I would really love to go back.
 And I hope, it would be with my family.